nitish81299/spdx-pdf-html-template/README.md

-### Copy spdx-latex-template in your latex templates folder and rename the file to .latex extension.
+### Copy spdx-pdf-template in your latex templates folder and rename the file to .latex extension.
    Default location of the folder, if not present create one:

    * Unix, Linux, macOS: $XDG_DATA_HOME/pandoc/templates or ~/.pandoc/templates/